getcanoe/canoe/README.md

 make
 ```

-On success, the Chrome extension will be located at: `browser-extensions/chrome/raiw-chrome-extension`.
+On success, the Chrome extension will be located at: `browser-extensions/chrome/canoe-chrome-extension`.
 To install it go to `chrome://extensions/` in your browser and ensure you have the 'developer mode' option enabled in the settings.
 Then click on "Load unpacked chrome extension" and choose the directory mentioned above.

-## About RaiW
+## About Canoe
 ...details to come...

 ## Translations
-RaiW uses standard gettext PO files for translations.
-We should as soon as RaiW is fully functional start using [Crowdin](https://crowdin.com) as the front-end tool for translators, just like Copay does, more on that follows later.
-In the meantime, credits to the partial translations RaiW has inherited from Copay:
+Canoe uses standard gettext PO files for translations.
+We should as soon as Canoe is fully functional start using [Crowdin](https://crowdin.com) as the front-end tool for translators, just like Copay does, more on that follows later.
+In the meantime, credits to the partial translations Canoe has inherited from Copay:

 **Translation Credits:**
 - Japanese: @dabura667